Malononitrile: Preparation and reactions

 About 20000000 kg are produced annually (2007).
 Important outlets include the synthesis of thiamine, the drug triamterene and minoxidil, and the dyes disperse Yellow 90 and disperse Blue 354.

 Malononitrile is relatively acidic, with a pK_{a} of 11 in water.
 This allows it to be used in the Knoevenagel condensation, for example in the preparation of CS gas:

-Despite its relative obscurity, Malononitrile is very useful in several reactions, the prime example being a suitable starting reagent for the Gewald reaction, where the nitrile condenses with a ketone or aldehyde in the presence of elemental sulfur and a base to produce a 2-aminothiophene.
+Despite its relative obscurity, malononitrile is very useful in several reactions, the prime example being a suitable starting reagent for the Gewald reaction, where the nitrile condenses with a ketone or aldehyde in the presence of elemental sulfur and a base to produce a 2-aminothiophene.
+It can also be used as a Michael donor.

 Interstellar occurrence

 Due to its permanent dipole moment (i.e., 3.735 ± 0.017 D), malononitrile was detected in spectral emissions coming from interstellar cloud TMC-1 through the QUIJOTE line survey conducted with the Yebes 40 m radio telescope.